ribbon background

 Obsessions and compulsions look different from person to person.
 It is also possible to experience obsessions or compulsions separately.
 Medical and mental health professionals separate OCD symptoms into five types or subtypes.

-Are There Different Types of OCD?
+Are There Different Types Of OCD?

 OCD is sometimes considered a single diagnosis.
 Although information varies, treatment professionals generally recognize five types of OCD.
 When mental health providers develop an obsessive-compulsive disorder treatment plan, they consider the type of OCD and one’s specific symptoms.